yeti0904/ysl/README.md

 loads a file relative to the current working directory at the end of program memory

 can be used for including files, like in C programs

+## error
+takes no arguments

+prints out where it was called + a backtrace